-My dad's original recipe called for the following: ground beef, egg, sliced white bread, whole milk, grated cheese, garlic, fresh parsley and black pepper.
+My dad's original recipe called for the following simple ingredients: ground beef, egg, sliced white bread, whole milk, grated cheese, garlic, fresh parsley and black pepper.

-To keep this version as true to the original, I made the following swaps:
+To keep this version as true to the original family classic, I made the following swaps:

 - I used Impossible Burger ground "meat" in place of the ground beef.

 - I omitted the egg white and egg yolks entirely instead of using a replacement.
 Upon testing, I found that neither eggs nor a vegan egg substitute would be necessary when using the Impossible "meat."

 - Instead of wheat-based white bread, I used a gluten-free sliced bread instead.
-Of course, if you are not gluten-free, feel free to use non GF sliced bread if you'd like.
+Of course, if you are not gluten-free, feel free to use non GF sliced bread with wheat flour if you'd like.

 - In place of the whole milk, I used oat milk.
 However, you can use any plant-based milk of your choosing or dairy-based milk if you are not vegan or avoiding dairy.
 If you are using oat milk, be sure to check the label for a certified gluten-free brand if necessary.

 - I used vegan Parmesan-style shreds in place of the dairy-based grated cheese.
-You can use grated vegan Parmesan or dairy-based Parmesan as well.
+You can use grated vegan Parmesan or dairy-based Parmesan cheese as well.

 - Garlic, parsley and black pepper all remained the same in this savory homestyle meatball seasoning blend.
 I find that fresh herbs bring the best flavor

 How to make these meatless meatballs

 Preheat your oven to 400° F and line a baking sheet with parchment paper.

-Add the Impossible ground followed by the Parmesan, garlic, parsley and black pepper to a mixing bowl.
+Add the Impossible ground followed by the Parmesan, garlic, parsley and black pepper to a large bowl.

 Break up the slices of bread into small pieces.

 One by one, dip each broken up piece of bread in the milk to lightly coat it.
 You don't want to make it sopping wet, but if it is, just squeeze it between your thumb and pointer finger over the bowl of milk to drain off the excess.